PayFabric/Release-Notes/README.md

 **ADDED.** Support EVO's Multi-Capture function to capture a portion of an Authorization transaction to support partial shipment.

-**UPDATED.** Enhance Partner Portal for PayFabric's integration partner.
+**UPDATED.** Enhanced Partner Portal for PayFabric's integration partner.

 **UPDATED.** Updated PayFabric API to support 'usebluefin' and'usedefaultwallet' as query string parameters.